botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 Those actions must be deployed to the `data/global/actions` folder to be recognized by Botpress.
 Here is how to do that:

-1. Create a folder named `actions` in `src`
+1. Create a folder named `actions` in `src`.
-1. Add your JavaScript files in the folder
+1. Add your JavaScript files in the folder.
-1. When you build your module, your files will be copied in the `dist` folder
+1. When you build your module, your files will be copied in the `dist` folder.
-1. At every startup, action files are copied in `data/global/actions/$MY_MODULE/`
+1. At every startup, action files are copied in `data/global/actions/$MY_MODULE/`.

-They are then accessible by the name `$MY_MODULE/$MY_ACTION` in any node or skill
+They are then accessible by the name `$MY_MODULE/$MY_ACTION` in any node or skill.

 If your action requires external dependencies, you must add them on your module's `package.json` as dependencies.
-When the VM is initialized, we redirect `require` requests to the node_modules of its parent module.
+When the VM is initialized, we redirect `require` requests to the `node_modules` of its parent module.

 :::note
-Many dependencies are already included with Botpress and do not need to be added to your package (ex: lodash, axios, etc.).
+Many dependencies are already included with Botpress and do not need to be added to your package (such as lodash, axios, etc.).
 :::

-## module-builder Docker Image
+## Module-Builder Docker Image

 We provide a Docker image that can be used to compile your custom module.
 This is useful in CI/CD situations, where your pipeline will checkout your Custom Module's source code, and the Docker container will spit out a compiled `.tgz` file.

 ## Instructions

-In the instructions beloew, replace `vX_X_X` by the latest version of the Docker image available on Docker Hub:
+In the instructions below, replace `vX_X_X` by the latest version of the Docker image available on Docker Hub:

 ```
 docker run -v `pwd`/your-custom-module:/botpress/modules/your-custom-module botpress/module-builder:vX_X_X sh -c 'cd modules/your-custom-module && yarn && yarn build && yarn package'